C-Reactive Protein (CRP) Test: Uses, Preparation and Result

 If you have an infection or a chronic illness that causes inflammation, you may require this test to monitor your health and treatment.
 CRP levels fluctuate according to the extent of inflammation in your body.
 If your CRP levels reduce, it indicates that your anti-inflammatory medicine is working or you're recovering independently.

 A healthcare expert will use a tiny needle to draw blood from a vein in your arm.
-Following the needle's insertion, a small quantity of blood will be collected in a test tube or vial.
-One may feel a slight sting when the needle is inserted or goes in or out.
+After the needle is inserted, a small quantity of blood will be collected in a test tube or vial.
+You may feel a slight sting when the needle is inserted or removed.
 This procedure usually takes around five minutes.

-How Do You Prepare for the CRP Test?
+How Do You Prepare for the C-Reactive Protein (CRP) Blood Test?

 Some medications may have an impact on your results.
 As a result, inform your provider about any vitamins or medications you use, such as ibuprofen, aspirin, and other nonsteroidal anti-inflammatory drugs (NSAIDs).
 Do not discontinue any prescription medications without first consulting your doctor.

-Is there any Risk associated with the CRP Test?
+Is there any Risk associated with the C-reactive protein (CRP) Test?

-CRP Testing does not have any risks associated with it.
-A blood test might cause little discomfort or bruising where the needle was inserted, but it will go soon.
+CRP Testing does not have any risks.
+A blood test might cause some discomfort or bruising where the needle was inserted, but it will go away soon.

 Your CRP test results indicate the level of inflammation in the body.
 However, your test findings will not tell you what is causing the inflammation.
 Your physician will consider your CRP values and the results of other tests, your symptoms, and your medical history to determine a diagnosis.

 Healthy people have very low levels of CRP in their blood.
 Any rises over normal indicate that their bodies are inflamed.
-However, laboratories test CRP levels in different ways and interpret "normal" CRP ranges differently.
+However, laboratories test CRP levels differently and interpret "normal" CRP ranges differently.
 That is why it is very important to consult your doctor and understand what your reports show.

 A CRP test is frequently mistaken for a high-sensitivity CRP test (hs).
 They both assess CRP but for very different causes.
 A hs-CRP test detects minute changes in your CRP levels.
 It is used to calculate your risk of developing heart disease.